Construction Lawyer & Building Solicitors Sydney | Contracts Specialist Law Firm

 The Home Building Act 1989 provides statutory warranties for residential building work.
 However, homeowners may encounter defects in their homes even after the defects liability period has ended.
 In such cases, homeowners may be entitled to compensation for their economic loss caused by defects.
 The Design and Building Practitioners Act 2020 has been introduced to address such situations.

-Under the Design and Building Practitioners Act, any person who carries out construction work has a duty to exercise reasonable care to avoid economic loss caused by defects in or related to a building arising from the construction work.
+Under the Design and Building Practitioners Act, any person who carries out construction work, including architects, engineers, certifiers, and building designers, has a duty to exercise reasonable care to avoid economic loss caused by defects in or related to a building arising from the construction work.
 The duty of care is owed to each owner of the land in relation to which the construction work is carried out and to each subsequent owner of the land.
 This means that a builder or developer can be held liable for any defects in a building even after the defects liability period has ended.

 If a homeowner identifies a defect in their home that falls within the scope of the Design and Building Practitioners Act, they may be entitled to compensation for their economic loss.
 Homeowners may commence legal proceedings for breach of the duty of care within 10 years from the date of completion of the construction work.